Cheek Treatments - a useful tweak but here’s how to avoid a disaster

 These 3 areas should be considered, not only as separate areas to treat but also as a whole, and holistically considered with the areas around them such as the temples, or midface (be wary of having temples injected by an inexperienced injector - it can be very dangerous).

-At my clinic in Tarporley, near Chester I always enjoy going through these areas and sometimes marking them out before to demonstrate exactly where and why I want to inject dermal fillers in a specific area.
+At Skinphinity, we always enjoy going through these areas and sometimes marking them out before to demonstrate exactly where and why I want to inject dermal fillers in a specific area.
 This helps a mutual understanding and leads to much greater patient satisfaction!

 Ask and discuss - why are they needed?